stisa/graph/README.md

 * can I use Arraymancer's tensor without blas?
 Would they work in js?
 * documentation
 * looks like matplotlib does some spline/approximation stuff to get that smooth
+  * nope, checked the svg and it's plain lines => I need a better line algo